masumi-network/kodosumi/README.md

   * [set up FastAPI with ray](https://docs.ray.io/en/latest/serve/http-guide.html) - **IMPORTANT:** you will have to use `kodosumi.serve.ServeAPI` instead of `FastAPI` to use kodosumi.
   * [development workflow with ray](https://docs.ray.io/en/latest/serve/advanced-guides/dev-workflow.html)
   * [serve config files](https://docs.ray.io/en/latest/serve/production-guide/config.html)

-# disclaimer

-kodosumi is under development.
-The kodosumi web app is a simple admin panel.
-There are still many features missing or not working.
-All bug reports and feature requests are much appreciated.

-The following list provides a first glimpse of upcoming features.

-* improve and harden interaction between ray and kodosumi spooler on long-running agentic services
-* kill and remove jobs
-* authentication and user/role management
-* improve the admin panel
-* agentic service registry for agent-to-agent interaction
-* result formatting
-* cluster and job monitoring
-* much and many more